sourcegraph/about/content/blogposts/2023/cody-vscode-0-12-release.md

 ### New sign in experience

-For new users, you can now sign in to Cody directly using a Github, Gitlab or Google account:
+For new users, you can now sign in to Cody directly using a GitHub, GitLab or Google account:

 <img alt="Screenshot of the new sign in page" src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-0-12-release/sign-in.png" style={{marginTop:"1rem",marginBottom:"1.5rem",marginLeft:0,maxWidth:246}} />